syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

 'Create a PdfGrid
 Dim pdfGrid As PdfGrid = New PdfGrid

-'create and customize the string formats
+'Create and customize the string formats
 Dim format As PdfStringFormat = New PdfStringFormat format.Alignment = PdfTextAlignment.Center
 format.LineAlignment = PdfVerticalAlignment.Middle